UA-3896038-1Skip to content

 We offer several standard presentations detailed below – but please contact us if you are interested in creating something unique to meet the needs of your group.
-Chivalry Today has worked with many organizations including:
+Chivalry Today has worked with many organizations.

 We would be happy to introduce your group to the Code of Chivalry.
-Please use the links below to learn more about the adult programs and workshops we offer.
+Please see below to learn more about the adult programs and workshops we offer.

 When it comes to chivalry, Chivalry Today program director Scott Farrell does more than talk – he puts the principles of chivalry to work in the growing, competitive field known as Western martial arts, the practice of historically accurate sword combat.
 The newly published book Martial Arts And Philosophy includes Scott’s chapter Sir Aristotle and the Code of Chivalry, which discusses the similarities between the C.S.
 Lewis’s writings on chivalry and Aristotle’s system of virtue ethics.
 With this book on the shelves, Scott is delighted to make an author’s visit to groups that have an interest in philosophy, martial arts, writing or medieval history to discuss his work on the book and the use of martial arts as a study of philosophy.